CampominosiMarco/EncryptedService/README.md

 Also I added JSON Web Key Sets (JWKS) creation to verify JSON Web Token (JWT).
 * Please read [Request for Comments: 7517](https://datatracker.ietf.org/doc/html/rfc7517)

+For the last part of this project I added AES key to encrypt a message, this is important for later use case example.

 Run python script from 'keys' folder:
 ```bash
 py -3 .\keys_generator.py